-The original Tin House facade was crafted by Ottawa tinsmith Honoré Foisy in the early 1900s to showcase and advertise his tinsmithing business.
+The original Tin House facade was crafted by Ottawa tinsmith Honoré Foisy in the early 1900s to showcase and advertise his tinsmithing services.

-Foisy adorned his home, then-located at 136 Guigues Avenue, with galvanized iron sheet metal that he painstakingly molded into rosettes, pediments, and other architectural embellishments typical of residential buildings at the time.
+Foisy adorned his home, then-located at 136 Guigues Avenue, with galvanized iron sheet metal painstakingly molded into rosettes, pediments, and other architectural embellishments typical of residential buildings at the time.

-When the underlying structure was destined for demolition in 1961, the National Capital Commission saved the building and stored the metal facade.
+By 1961, the underlying structure fell into disrepair and soon condemned.
+Prior to demolition, the National Capital Commission saved and stored the metal facade.

 Ten years later, Canadian sculptor and artist Arthur “Art” Price restored the original metalwork.
-Due to poor storage conditions, Price was forced to recreate many of the original pieces.
-Nearly 90 percent of the design was completed using photos of the Foisy home and remaining vestiges.
+Due to poor storage conditions, Price was forced to recreate nearly 90 percent of the original pieces using photos of the Foisy home and remaining vestiges.

-Price completed the restoration in 1973.
+Price completed his restoration in 1973.
 The bas-relief was installed on a wall in the aptly-named Tin House Court, where it remains today.

 In 2003, the facade underwent a second restoration to combat decades of oxidation and degradation.